MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 # Release Notes for the WebView2 SDK

 <!-- todo:
-fix links per build report
-test the redirect for overall relnotes page define & test a redirect for a single relnotes h2 anchor define & test a redirect for each relnotes h2 anchor make the description: yaml field unique in each file -->
+define & test a redirect for a single relnotes h2 anchor if works, define & test a redirect for each relnotes h2 anchor make the description: yaml field unique in each file -->